-Please note: the full list of requirements are published by the Public Appointment Service at the beginning of each recruitment campaign in a document called 'Notes for Applicants'.
+Eligibility criteria is published by the Public Appointment Service at the beginning of each recruitment campaign in a document called 'Notes for Applicants'.
+The eligibility requirements tend to remain consistent from year to year.
 The following is a general overview based on the most recent 2019 campaign (download full document here).

 (i) Be of good character